onebeyond/rascal/README.md

 ```
 The arguments to the on message event handler are ```function(message, content, ackOrNack)```, where message is the raw message, the content (a buffer, text, or object) and an ackOrNack callback.
 This callback should only be used for messages which were not ```{ "options": { "noAck": true } }``` by the subscription configuration or the options passed to ```broker.subscribe```.

+> As with publications, you can nest subscriptions inside the vhost block.
+Rascal creates default subscriptions for every queue so providing you don't need to specify any additional options you don't need to include a subscriptions block at all.

 #### Invalid Messages
 If rascal can't parse the content (e.g. the message had a content type of 'application/json' but the content was not JSON), it will emit an 'invalid_content' event
 ```javascript